Legal consequences of violating the safe haven interest rates

 1. What are the immediate tax consequences if the cantonal tax office's proposal becomes legally binding?

-2. How is the offsetting of the cantonal tax office to be assessed with reference to the Safe Haven interest rates?
+2. How is the offsetting of the cantonal tax office to be assessed with reference to the safe haven interest rates?

 Preliminary remark

-Withholding tax
+Withholding tax (WHT)

-Transferred interest that is paid on the basis of obligations to parties involved is deemed to be a non-cash benefit (dividend within the meaning of the relevant DTA) and is subject to WHT at 35%.
-In practice, however, the reporting procedure is not applied in the sister relationship.
-Due to the application of the direct beneficiary theory at WHT , the zero rate under the DTA with Germany does not apply.
+Excessive interest, which is paid on the basis of obligations to related parties, is deemed to be a non-cash benefit (dividend within the meaning of the relevant DTA) and is subject to WHT of 35%.
+In practice, however, the reporting procedure is not applied in international sister relationships.
+Due to the application of the direct beneficiary theory for the purposes of the Swiss WHT, the zero rate under the DTA with Germany does not apply.
 Instead, the DTA with Liechtenstein is applied, whereby the residual rate of 15% is applied as B AG does not hold a stake in A AG.
-Whether the FTA will also adopt the ruling for the purposes of WHT is currently still being clarified internally.
+It is currently uncleafaf whether the SFTA will also adopt the ruling by the Federal Supreme Court for the purposes of the WHT .

 Emission levy